 THE BEARDY HISTORIAN

-I’m an award short-listed author specialising in historical fiction, biographies and current affairs.
+I’m an award short-listed author and broadcaster specialising in history, politics and religion.

-This blog, however, is about bringing to your attention the first of a new historical fiction series published by Bertelsman in Europe and available in paperback and Kindle on Amazon.
+This blog brings to your attention the first of a new historical fiction series published by Bertelsman in Europe and available in paperback and Kindle on Amazon.
+It’s the result of years of research on the ground at Templar sites in Europe and the Middle East.
+You’ll see that I’ve blogged from many of these locations.
 The Templar Series kicks off with a thrilling adventure set in the 12th century called Quest for the True Cross.
-Given my broader interests in religion and politics, the book often touches on the similarities between that far off medieval world and the severe challenges we face today on the world stage.
-Sir William, my protagonist, is as much a hero for today as the Middle Ages.

 I’m an ex-BBC news producer and print journalist and my first forays into books were biographies published by Aurum Press, a division of Quarto.
 I spent several years studying the subjects and when the books came out, they got extensive media coverage including interviews on the BBC and Sky News.